chradev/mviewerjs/index.md

 #### Animals Farm presentations (2021)
 PowerPoint presentations with photos of animal farms and a videos based thereon:

-- Interactive PowerPoint presentation with embedded : <a href="./farm-animals/FarmAnimals.pptx">sound files only</a>, <a href="./farm-animals/FarmAnimals-big.pptx">video and sound files</a>
+- PDF file converted from PPP with embedded: <a href="./farm-animals/FarmAnimals.pdf">sound files only</a>, <a href="./farm-animals/FarmAnimals-big.pdf">video and sound files</a>

 #### Piano applications (2021)